SkyWa7ch3r/Biosecurity_Game/Instructions and Documentation/README.txt

 ====Running the Experiment======
-For a user to access the experiment as administrator in order to create sessions, and see the results of the games, one will need to goto biosecurity.are.uwa.edu.au and the username is "admin", the password is "Rocket427244".
+For a user to access the experiment as administrator in order to create sessions, and see the results of the games, one will need to goto biosecurity.are.uwa.edu.au and login.
 To have a look at games running, you can use the "Demo" in the navigation banner which will show a page of the game configurations that can be run.
 The Demo games will read the defaults as set in the settings.py "SESSION_CONFIGS", once a game has been selected by clicking it, a new tab will open with single-use links available at the bottom.